Create Extension Systems

 bounds change as you increase your expansion level, so we get the level, and

-range.
-From there, we use an P_AsteroidData
+save the DimensionData range.
+From there, we use an P_AsteroidData struct to

 manage the data, calculate the bounds, and return them.